Walled City of Lahore: Shah Jahan

 The Shah Jahan period Wazir Khan Mosque is considered to be the most ornately decorated Mughal-era mosque.

 The Emperor Shah Jahan was born in Lahore in 1592, and bestowed the city with its famous Shalimar Gardens.
 By the time of his reign, six times as many Lahoris lived outside of the city walls than within.

 As a nobleman under Shah Jahan, Wazir Khan embarked on a program of architectural patronage.
 His first monumental project in the city was the Wazir Khan Mosque, built at the site of a simple pre-Mughal shrine.
-As Lahore's first monumental mosque, it is lavishly embellished with extensive fresco-work that synthesizes Mughal and Punjabi influences.
+As Lahore's first monumental mosque, it is lavishly embellished with extensive fresco-work that synthesises Mughal and Punjabi influences.
 It is now considered to be the most ornately decorated Mughal-era mosque.
 He also built two other mosques in the Walled City, as well as the Shahi Hammam - famous for its lavish use of frescoes as a decorative element.
 He built for himself a haveli in the old city near the Shah Alami Bazaar called the Peri Mahal, or "Fairy Palace."
 He also laid a pleasure garden south of the Walled City known as Nakhla Bagh, where he also built for himself a baradari.